 Other activities include a Lubrication Survey, Condition Monitoring Survey, Statutory Maintenance review and Asset Condition Survey.

-The information from these activities are used with PEME’s Fast-track RCM methodology to produce new or improved preventive maintenance Task Lists, which are captured in the CMMS in the form of an updated asset register and with tailored, focused preventive maintenance tasks detailing what needs to be done, by whom and at what intervals.
+The information from these activities are used with Musk’s Fast-track RCM methodology to produce new or improved Preventive Maintenance Task Lists, which are captured in the CMMS in the form of an updated asset register and with tailored, focused preventive maintenance tasks detailing what needs to be done, by whom and at what intervals.
 The new tasks are justified, unambiguous and quantitative.
 The level-of-effort required to deliver the new Maintenance Plan is quantified and manning level requirements can be planned and budgeted accordingly, allowing resource to be targeted where it is best utilised.

-If you are interested in PEME’s approach to Preventive Maintenance Improvement, please Contact Us
+If you are interested in Musk’s approach to Preventive Maintenance Improvement, please Contact Us